10-kp/NVDA_Prediction/README.md

 ## NVDA Price Prediction using Random Forest Classifier

-This project demonstrates how to use a Random Forest Classifier to predict stock price movements.
-It applies various predictors such as closing price, volume, open/high/low prices, and introduces rolling averages and trends over different time horizons to enhance model performance.
+This project uses Yahoo Finance data to analyze and predict the movement of NVIDIA (NVDA) stock prices.
+Starting with a basic machine learning model using a Random Forest Classifier, we then enhance the model by introducing new predictors such as rolling averages and trends to move from a beginner to intermediate level.

 ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)
 [![jupyter](https://img.shields.io/badge/Jupyter-Lab-F37626.svg?style=flat&logo=Jupyter)](https://jupyterlab.readthedocs.io/en/stable)